How Does Prayer Work?

 But here’s the truth: Prayer works because God is in control.

 In fact, the basis of all miracles is God’s sovereignty.
 What does that mean?
 It means he is God Almighty, who has all power in Heaven and on Earth, so his purpose and his will prevail.
-We learn to trust his wisdom and his goodness.
-We learn about his loving nature and his generous character.
+It’s why we learn to trust his wisdom and his goodness.
+It’s why we learn about his loving nature and his generous character.

 And we mature in faith as we understand that God has a better view of our circumstances than we do, and that he knows what is best for us.
 He can see our future, and we can’t.
 The Bible says, “But his plans endure forever; his purposes last eternally” (Psalm 33:11 GNT).